D’Eriq King leads No. 11 Miami to comeback win over NC State

 Miami (6-1, 5-1 Atlantic Coast Conference) scored the final 13 points to win its third game in a row and match last season’s victory total under second-year coach Manny Diaz.

-The winning touchdown was Harley’s second scoring play of the game.
+King ended up with season-high totals through the air and on the ground.

+“He’s that guy, a great leader,” Harley said.
+“He’s that guy Miami needed.”

+Harley also had a 20-yard TD catch in the second quarter.
 He finished with 153 yards on eight receptions.

 Zonovan Knight had a 100-yard kickoff return to put NC State (4-3, 4-3) on top in the third quarter.
 Bailey Hockman was 19 for 28 for 248 yards and two touchdowns for the Wolfpack.
 He had a pass intercepted by DJ Ivey after Miami’s final touchdown.